 If you prefer to learn how to use the Linux command line on your own rather than attend an Introduction to Unix training session, then we recommend working through this command-line bootcamp.
 You will be able to use Artemis after reaching section 24 on editing small files.
 The remaining sections are useful, but not compulsory.

 Access to Artemis¶

 Artemis access is available to all researchers at the University of Sydney with a valid UniKey.
 Get an Artemis account by create a project with Artemis HPC access in Researcher Dashboard (DashR).
-Alternatively, if you’re a member of a research group that already has Artemis access, ask your Chief Investigator to add you to one of their projects with Artemis access in DashR.
+Alternatively, if you’re a member of a research group that already has Artemis access, ask your Lead Investigator to add you to one of their projects with Artemis access in DashR.